 Many details go into making a wakesurf board perform.
 Believe it or not, fins are one of the most important of those details.
 Below we tap into some reasons fins play such a big role in how your wakesurf board rides.

 A template basically consists of 3 parts:

 Next is RAKE.
-Rake is how much the fin actually sweeps backwards.
+Rake is how much the fin actually sweeps backward.
 The more rake, the more round your turns will be.
-The less rake, or more vertical a fin is, the more you will be able to pivot your board quickly.
+The less rake or more vertical a fin is, the more you will be able to pivot your board quickly.

 The FOIL is essentially the same as an airplane wing.

 As the water flows on the outside of the fin, it creates low pressure, and the water on the inside of the fin (closest to the center of the board) creates high pressure.
 The water on the inside of the fin pushes against the fin to the area of low pressure which is on the outside of the fin.
 That's what helps you to stay close to the wave face, and also what helps a plane stay in the air.
 MAKE SENSE!?

 Also, the amount that the inside of your fin is "cupped" is a big factor as well.

 You will notice some fins are flat on the inside and some are concave or cupped.

 The flatter inside foil will help you control speed but not really help on generating speed as much as a foiled fin.

 In a nutshell, you don't need as much foil with a bigger wave because it already creates speed for you, but with a smaller a wave, the increased foil will help generate more speed, and it will help you from rail to rail.